leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

 - How he thinks of the VC space and what he looks for
 - The search for meaning

+Highlights include:

+- Companies that could emerge

+**Full notes from the talks**

  **Current situation**

 - The hardest thing for most people to deal with now is the kids
-  - It's easier for us as adults to adjust but harder for them when missing out on the social aspect of school
+  - It's easier for us as adults to adjust, but harder for them when missing out on the social aspect of school
   - As most of us have come to realise, teaching is underappreciated
     - It's not just hard to do at an individual and classroom level
     - But it's also a form of daycare